LIMA, Peru – Roberto can’t walk.

 “We have five nurses for 30,000 people,” said one resident of Pamploma, and her experience is representative.
 Although Peru technically has socialized medicine, with the right to free health care for all, that promise doesn’t mean much when the government doesn’t bother to actually send in any doctors.
 A health care system so overwhelmed with patients that it can barely see anyone, for most people here, may as well not exist at all.

-The robust network of private hospitals and insurance does little good for a population that can’t afford to pay for it.
+Again, the robust network of private hospitals and insurance does little good for a population that can’t afford to pay for it.

 Spend a few minutes with anyone from the hillside communities of Lima and you’ll hear similar stories.
 Relegated to the steep, stony outskirts of town (property nobody wanted but those pig farmers), injuries among the residents are common as they make their way up and down the harsh paths.
 It’s forced the NGO’s that work here to develop an odd specialty in stair building, as the number one most requested piece of infrastructure isn’t schools or daycares.
 It’s staircases so people can get to and from their homes safely (especially in the unlit night).